Michael Davies

 Career History

-Mike Davies holds the Jeffrey Collins Chair in Signal and Image Processing at the University of Edinburgh where he leads the Edinburgh Compressed Sensing Research Group.
-He was Head of the Institute for Digital Communications (IDCom) in the School of Engineering 2013-16 and Director of the Joint Research Institute in Signal and Image Processing (JRI-SIP) a the collaborative research venture between the University of Edinburgh and Heriot-Watt University as part of the Edinburgh Research Partnership.
+Mike Davies holds the Jeffrey Collins Chair in Signal and Image Processing in the School of Engineering at the University of Edinburgh where he is currently Director of Research.
+He was Head of the Institute for Digital Communications, now the Institute for Imaging, Data and Communications (IDCom) in the School of Engineering 2013-16 and Director of the Joint Research Institute in Signal and Image Processing (JRI-SIP) a the collaborative research venture between the University of Edinburgh and Heriot-Watt University as part of the Edinburgh Research Partnership.

 He received an M.A. in engineering from Cambridge University in 1989 where he was awarded a Foundation Scholarship (1987), and a Ph.D. degree in nonlinear dynamics and signal processing from University College London (UCL) in 1993.
 In 1993 he was awarded a Royal Society University Research Fellowship.
 He currently manages a £7M portfolio of research grants from a variety of sources including: EPSRC, Dstl, industry, EU and the ERC, and leads the University Defence Research Collaboration (UDRC), a UK programme of signal processing research in defence in collaboration with the UK Defence Science and Technology Laboratory (Dstl).